Skip to main content

 Feature flags types

-The Bucketeer system provides four types of flags: boolean, string, number, and JSON.
+The Bucketeer system provides five types of flags: boolean, string, number, JSON, and YAML.
 Each type serves a specific purpose to accommodate different scenarios when implementing flags.
 Here's an overview of when and why you should use each type:

 • Boolean flags are ideal for simple on/off scenarios.
 They allow you to enable or disable a feature based on a binary state.
 Use a boolean flag to control the visibility of a beta feature in your application, such as a button, toggling it on or off for specific users or groups.